Saklalala/factors-influencing-building-energy-consumption-in-Southern-California./README.md

 # Statistical-Modelling-in-R-UIUC
-These are subject assignments for uiuc stat 420
+This is the group assignment for uiuc stat 420